aimms/how-to/Articles/375/375-library-function-procedure.rst

 Procedures in the library
 -------------------------

-Unlike with functions, there are no restrictions placed on the statements that can be executed in a procedure.
+Relative to functions, there are much fewer restrictions placed on the statements that can be executed in a procedure.
 This allows you to model much more complicated data flow using procedures.

 To illustrate, the above example will be extended to copy data to a set and parameter in the private section of the library.